 Diran Peak in the Hunza Valley offers a unique blend of adventure and cultural immersion.
 Whether you are an experienced mountaineer or a first-time visitor to the region, this stunning destination is sure to leave you with unforgettable memories.
 The climb to the summit of Diran Peak is a challenging but rewarding experience, and the views from the top are simply breathtaking.

-Diran is the most dangerous mountain in Pakistan because its snow is the main reason for many incidents resulting in a number of deaths which is in the hundreds.
+Diran is the most dangerous mountain in Pakistan because its snow is the main reason for many incidents resulting in several deaths which is in the hundreds.

 Diran Peak Height